External Links « Previous

 Dynamic Equivalence (thought for thought, paraphrase) translations like the NLT, TPT (Passion), MSG (Message), TLB (Living), et al. can be helpful in thinking about a text of Scripture.
 Yet they are by nature once removed from the actual text.
 Reading one of these is similar to reading a commentary in that you are getting someone else’s thoughts and insights second-hand, rather than getting them directly for yourself from Scripture.

 Since we want to maximize our personal interaction with the Lord in His Word, we will use only Formal Equivalence (word for word) translations.
 These include the NASB, ESV, NKJV, KJV and LSB.
 If you have another version you’d like to use, check with me first.
-I will be using mostly the LSB.
+I will be using mostly the NASB95.

 Grades